Do cats like it when you sing?

 Engage The Cat In Your Singing

-Listening to music offers a sense of contentment, mental simulation, and brings relaxation.
-If cats are sung the right songs, they will feel relaxed and pleased.
+Listening to music offers a sense of contentment and mental stimulation and brings relaxation.
+Singing your cats the right songs will make them feel relaxed and pleased.

-So, instead of singing your favorite Madonna or Adele song, you can sing songs that are specifically created for felines.
+So, instead of singing your favorite Madonna or Adele song, you can sing songs created explicitly for felines.

 While doing so, get your feline’s attention by including their name or nickname in the song.

-This will get your feline’s attention and have them enjoy the song as well.
+This will get your feline’s attention and have them enjoy the song.

-Involving your cat in the singing is vital as cats are different from dogs.
+Involving your cat in the singing is vital, as cats differ from dogs.

-Cats usually tend to hide their feelings, and getting them involved will help you to notice even their tinniest reaction.
+Cats usually hide their feelings, and getting them involved will help you notice even their tinniest reaction.

-And if it’s your first, you will have to exercise patience before coming up with conclusions.
+And if it’s your first, you must exercise patience before coming up with conclusions.

 What To Do If My Cat Doesn’t Like My Singing?

-If you’ve tried everything that we’ve advised above and still your furry friend doesn’t love your singing, then let her be.
+If you’ve tried everything we’ve advised above, and your furry friend still doesn’t love your singing, then let it be.

-It’s not your fault that she is not into singing.
-You can try other engaging activities with her.
+It’s not your fault that your cat is not into singing.
+You can try other engaging activities with it.

-The song should also be soothing and not very loud that it affects their hearing.
+The song should also be soothing and not very loud, affecting their hearing.